 What can you do today to prepare your farm, should mains water supply be interrupted?
 Here are a few suggestions:

 - Calculate your daily water use (e.g. using the AHDB Dairy Water Audit, this works for all species)

 - Work out your farm operations to keep potable and non-potable water separate and clearly mark any installation which is intended for livestock or irrigation, using non-potable water

 - Think about your short term water tanker and storage needs and where they could be placed

-- Make sure that your retailer and wholesaler know that you are a Category 4 customer and have your contact details (mobile phone and email) so that you receive warnings on supply disruptions or other relevant information
+- Make sure that your retailer and wholesaler know that you are a Category 4 customer and have your contact details (mobile phone and email) - and register for any text alerts, so that you receive warnings on supply disruptions or other relevant information

 - Monitor for leaks and bursts by regularly checking your water meters and using leak detection services or by visual inspections to pick up signs such as differences in vegetation (pictured) or new streams

 - Make sure that the quality of non-mains water (potable/non-potable) is known and suitable for its intended use